Definition of done examples and tips

 What makes an Increment releasable then?

 You’re after what’s sometimes called a Potentially Shippable Increment (PSI).
 You might not ship or release the product but you can if you want.
 Or you can beta test it with a selection of your customers.

 This means you must have no work left undone.
 Because even if you don’t ship now, any undone work can trip you up when you do.
 And coming back to past work is harder than doing it while you’re in the zone.

 The Increment is all your previous work on the product plus the latest Sprint.
 So all this work needs to fit together.
-For a software project, this might mean your definition of done specifies that your Continuous Integration build is passing.
+On a software project, this might mean your definition of done specifies that your Continuous Integration build is passing for example.
 For a non-software project, such as creating a set of marketing materials, it might mean removing outdated versions of the materials from the shelves.

 The PSI also needs to be of a standard you can stand behind: something you can confidently put in front of your customers.
 For a software project, for example, you’ll want quality assurance checks like code reviews completed.
 For a non-software project like the marketing materials, you’ll want to get the text proofread.